 Build Community With Your Audience

 Building a real community starts with listening.
 Not just to what people say about your brand, but how they use it, experience it, and show up around it.
-The goal isn’t just to reach your audience—it’s to bring them in.
+The goal isn’t just to reach your audience, but to invite them in.

 At Pop & Awe, we think about community as something you build with your audience, not just for them.
 Here’s what that looks like in practice.